Dark Matter Induced Brownian Motion: The Detection Method

-Looking at Fig.~\ref{fig:AsymmetryTimeDependence} one might also consider the north-south direction since the asymmetry there at 4pm is more extreme than in the east-west direction.
-Nevertheless, we prefer here the latter since the daily modulation effect in that direction is much more pronounced.
-Of course, it would be better to study both directions simultaneously although this is certainly experimentally even more challenging.

-One of the major reasons to consider $A$ as the relevant observable, and not just the total number of events or the measured momentum distribution itself, is its characteristic of a more pronounced time dependence, which can be a powerful discrimination from backgrounds.
+We would like to clearly emphasize at this point, that we propose here to count hits which then enter in the determination of $A$.
+The hit rates in a certain direction should be modulated with a frequency of roughly 1/day and 1/year translating into a modulation of $A$, but we do not propose to measure these frequencies directly.
+One of the major reasons to consider, nevertheless, $A$ as the relevant observable, and not just the total number of events or the measured momentum distribution itself, is its characteristic of a more pronounced time dependence, which can be a powerful discrimination from backgrounds.
 Moreover, it is more robust against uncertainties of the recoil momentum measurement after applying a momentum cutoff as will be introduced later.